Cars

 the Elizabeth factory in Adelaide for the nine months before

-This car is so original that it has still got a Dunlop
+This car was so original that it still had a Dunlop

 Aquajet red wall tyre as the spare!